herbix/hoi4modutilities/README.md

 * Edge lines on world map not alway fit edge of colors.
 * Event tree preview will duplicate events even they are same event if they are from different option.

-## Release Notes - [0.4.4]
+## Release Notes - [0.4.5]

-### Added
+### Change
-* `Display` option in world map preview, which can show or hide map components.
+* Items in world map preview can be opened by double click instead of clicking button on toolbar.
-* `Export as image` button to export whole world map to an image.

 ### Fixed
-* An issue that not all terrain definitions are read.
-* An issue that connection between provinces are not visible when one of the province is out of view.
+* Show error message when size of map image is not multiply of 256.

 ## Contribute
 * If you have any suggestion, feel free to create issue on this [Github repo](https://github.com/herbix/hoi4modutilities).